-- Furniture & Fixtures: This account is where an accountant would record the cost of desks, chairs, bookcases, shelving and other office furniture.
+- Furniture and Fixtures: This account is for recording the cost of desks, chairs, bookcases, shelving, and other office furniture.
 These items will be depreciated over their useful lives.

-- Accumulated Depreciation: The plant and equipment account, as well as other long-term asset accounts, will have an accumulated depreciation account shown with it in order for you to be able to keep track of how much of the value of that asset has been used up.
+- Accumulated Depreciation: The plant and equipment account, as well as other long-term asset accounts, will have an Accumulated Depreciation account shown with it in order for you to be able to keep track of how much of the value of that asset has been used up.
 This is a unique account, as it's actually a contra-asset account, not a liability account.
-Even though it has a normal credit balance while other assets accounts have a normal debit balance, it's designed to be offset against other asset accounts so it belongs in the asset section of the balance sheet.
+Even though it has a normal credit balance whereas other asset accounts have a normal debit balance, Accumulated Depreciation is designed to be offset against other asset accounts, so it belongs in the asset section of the balance sheet.

-Other types of long-term asset accounts you may have is an account for vehicles, an account for office furniture and fixtures, and an account for any leases your company may have.
+Other types of long-term asset accounts include accounts for vehicles, office furniture and fixtures, and any leases your company may have.